- General Instructions

 If during the current tax year you transferred property to another party in a like-kind exchange, you must file Form 8824 with your tax return for that year.
 Also file Form 8824 for the 2 years following the year of a related party exchange.
 See the instructions for Line 7, later, for details.

-Section 1031 doesn’t apply to exchanges of inventory, stocks, bonds, notes, other securities or evidence of indebtedness, interests in a partnership, certificates of trust or beneficial interests, or certain other assets.
+Section 1031 doesn’t apply to exchanges of real property held primarily for sale, or exchanges of personal or intangible property.
 See section 1031(a)(2).
 In addition, section 1031 doesn't apply to certain exchanges involving tax-exempt use property subject to a lease.
 See section 470(e)(4).

 If you exchanged stock in a mutual ditch, reservoir, or irrigation company, see the discussion later.

 Properties are of like kind if they are of the same nature or character, even if they differ in grade or quality.

 Generally, real properties are like-kind properties, regardless of whether they are improved or unimproved.
 However, real property in the United States and real property outside the United States aren't like-kind properties.
 See Pub.
 544, Sales and Other Dispositions of Assets, for more details.

 A deferred exchange occurs when the property received in the exchange is received after the transfer of the property given up.
 For a deferred exchange to qualify as like kind, you must comply with the timing requirements for identification and receipt of replacement property.
 The replacement property for the exchange must be identified within 45 days after the property being given up is transferred.
 The replacement property must be received within 180 days, or by the due date of the tax return including extensions, whichever is earlier.
 See the instructions for Line 5 and Line 6, later, for more details.